Personal tutoring

 Personal tutor responsibilities

 Personal tutors are not expected to be able to advise on all matters of personal and professional development and support.
-They are, however, expected to have sufficient knowledge of their school and the wider University so that they can help students to find the assistance they require.
+They are, however, expected to have sufficient knowledge of their School and the wider University so that they can help students to find the assistance they require.
 Such information will be made available to them, either by way of training or through their Senior Tutor.

-• Where personal tutor meetings are not timetabled, personal tutors are expected to be available to meet/make contact for a developmental and personal tutoring meeting with their tutees at least three times per academic year (once per term).
+- Where personal tutor meetings are not timetabled, personal tutors are expected to be available to meet/make contact for a developmental and personal tutoring meeting with their tutees at least three times per academic year (once per term).
 In addition to this, for first year undergraduate students, an additional introductory meeting/contact should be arranged, ordinarily within the first two weeks of the first term.
-For postgraduate taught (PGT) students, or students on placement or exchange, this contact need not be face-to-face and can be completed by way of email, Skype, telephone or other.
+For postgraduate taught (PGT) students, or students on placement or exchange, this contact need not be face-to-face and can be completed by way of email, MS-Teams, telephone or other.

-• In addition to these scheduled meetings or contact, personal tutors should ensure that their tutees are able to contact them for additional guidance and support.
+- In addition to these scheduled meetings or contact, personal tutors should ensure that their tutees are able to contact them for additional guidance and support.

-• Personal tutors should inform the Senior Tutor if their students are not participating in the personal tutoring programme and are not meeting or contacting them
+- Personal tutors should inform the Senior Tutor if their students are not participating in the personal tutoring programme and are not meeting or contacting them

-• Personal tutoring meetings or contact should provide an opportunity for the personal tutor to encourage their student’s developmental action planning/goal setting and reflection on performance, skills acquisition and employability
+- Personal tutoring meetings or contact should provide an opportunity for the personal tutor to encourage their student’s developmental action planning/goal setting and reflection on performance, skills acquisition and employability

-• Personal tutors are expected to provide their tutees with references for employment and further studies
+- Personal tutors are expected to provide their tutees with references for employment and further studies

-• Personal tutors should record and share relevant notes and information with their tutees, in due course this will be via the advisory note facility on campus solutions student record system
+- Personal tutors should record and share relevant notes and information with their tutees, in due course this will be via the advisory note facility on Campus Solutions student record system

 Student engagement with personal tutoring